 When should I hire an industrial design agency?

-What does industrial design development include?
+What does industrial design development involve?

-How are product design and manufacturing interrelated?
+How are product design and manufacturing connected?

-Good product design doesn't end with design — it always has to keep an eye on the reality of production.
-Product design and manufacturing are most successfully linked when designers think in terms of production-appropriate structures right from the start: Which materials are suitable for which manufacturing process?
+Good product design does not end at the sketch – it must always keep the realities of production in view.
+Product design and manufacturing are most successfully linked when designers think in manufacturing-appropriate structures from the very beginning: which materials suit which production process?
 How can assemblies be simplified?
+Will this design be feasible with the available tooling and tolerances?

 Philippe Lingott, CEO und Strategic Designer bei PROJEKTER Industrial Design